MathSEE-Modeling-Week/Modeling-Week/README.md

 2. Connect your MC client to the server and perform the simulation to evaluate the effect of uncertainty in the initial conditions.

 ## 5 Advanced UQ Methods
-In this exercise we explore variations of the Monte Carlo method.
+In this exercise, we explore variations of the Monte Carlo method by introducing the Quasi Monte Carlo (QMC) and Markov Chain Monte Carlo (MCMC) methods.
+These methods are built on concepts from the previous section and offer different approaches to improving convergence and solving specific types of problems.

 ### 5.1 Quasi Monte Carlo
-Get familiar with the [quasi Monte Carlo](UQ/QMC.ipynb) (QMC) method and implement the method as an UM-Bridge client.
+The QMC method enhances basic Monte Carlo by using low-discrepancy sequences for more uniform sampling.
+Get familiar with the [Quasi Monte Carlo](UQ/QMC.ipynb) (QMC) method and implement it as an UM-Bridge client.
+You can find a sample solution [here](UQ/QMC_client.ipynb).

 ### 5.2 Markov Chain Monte Carlo
 To solve inverse UQ problems take a look at the [Markov Chain Monte Carlo](UQ/MCMC.ipynb) (MCMC) method.